chlange/jeopardy/README.md

 Description
 -----------

-* Implementation of well known Jeopardy! quiz show in C++ using Qt library
+* Implementation of well known Jeopardy! quiz show in C++ using Qt framework

 Features
 --------